 The tigers are 2.5 metres high and 7 metres long yet weigh only 200kgs and use fully recyclable materials, aluminium and barrisol, a new light weight reusable stretch material.
 Pulsating low energy LED lighting brings the sculptures to life.

 The project continues LAVA’s mission in lightweight structures to build MORE WITH LESS.
-The tigers were part of an ongoing multidisciplinary program featuring contemporary architecture, installations, photography and digital media exhibitions in Customs House.

 The project won a 2011 Australian Interior Design Award.